Welcome to mosaic

 Lee was the cofounder of The Public Square at the Illinois Humanities Council, an organization dedicated to nurturing civil society.
 She writes broadly about arts, culture, aesthetics and politics.
 Lee serves on the boards of the Field Foundation, the American Association of State and Local History, Gloria’s Foundation, Preservation Illinois, and on the Equity Advisory Council for Mayor Brandon Johnson and the city of Chicago.

-cw chan
+cw cHAN

 CW Chan, retired entrepreneur, mental health consultant and social service administrator, has been active in voluntary community service for five decades, with significant impacts on the Asian and Chinese American communities in Chicago.